Rubil-mogere/Rubil-mogere/README.md

 I'm Apex Rubil, a seasoned software engineering enthusiast with over 4 years of experience in the industry.
 Armed with a Bachelor's degree in Information Technology from Zetech University, I've cultivated a strong foundation in software development and cloud computing.
 Throughout my career, I've demonstrated a relentless passion for learning and a drive to excel in all endeavors.

-## 🌱 Current Focus

-With over 4 years of hands-on experience, I've honed my skills in building robust and scalable software solutions.
-Recently certified as an AWS Cloud practitioner, I'm delving deeper into cloud computing technologies to architect scalable and resilient solutions for modern applications.
-Additionally, I'm continuously exploring advanced concepts in machine learning and data science to drive innovation and create meaningful impact.

 ## 💼 Projects Highlights